 Your gender-specific nouns are unnecessary.

 Look, I love the German language — I really do.
 In fact, I am trying to learn it just as hard as I can.
 However, I am absolutely baffled as to why your nouns must have genders, and why these genders must be expressed through articles.
-Oh, and your nouns aren’t just masculine or feminine either; they can also be neutral (or “neuter,” as it is horrifyingly spelled in German Phrases for Dummies).
-Next, you add indefinite articles to the mix — also subject to these three genders — plus the four cases (Nominative, Genitive, Dative and Accusative), and suddenly you’ve given me a dozen ways to show an entire country of people I have the language skills of a mason jar full of turkey gravy.
+Oh, and your nouns aren’t just masculine or feminine either; they can also be neutral (or “neuter,” as it is castratingly spelled in German).
+Next, you add indefinite articles and negations to the mix — also subject to these 3 genders — plus the 4 cases (Nominative, Genitive, Dative and Accusative), and suddenly you’ve given me over 16 different ways to show an entire country full of people I have the linguistic prowess of a mason jar.

-It’s hard enough to memorize the nouns of a foreign language — why must I also memorize the entirely random genders associated with them?
+It’s hard enough to memorize the nouns of a foreign language — must I also memorize entirely random genders associated with them?
 “Oh look, a bird!”
 No no, that’s not just a bird; that’s a male bird (der Vogel).
 “Wow, I’m talking to a know-it-all genius!”
 Nope; that’s a neutral genius (das Genie).
-“How strange, is this a gun I am suddenly pointing at you?”
-Foolish American, that’s a female gun (die Waffe).
+“How strange.
+Is this a gun I am suddenly pointing at you?”
+Foolish American, that’s a female gun (die Pistole).

-People of Germany, I must conclude your articles were designed to confuse and embarrass me, for it was their superfluous genders which forced me to order this neutral beer from a masculine bartender and spill it all over my feminine pants.
+People of Germany, I must conclude your articles were designed specifically to confuse and embarrass me.
 That said, I will continue to learn your language, but I will do it the American way; with turdcutter stubbornness and deep-fried, ham-fisted bravado.

 Mark Twain wrote the ultimate bitchfest on the German Language.
 Check out his essay, The Awful German Language, and witness the true master at work.